robertorcosta/azure-docs.pt-br/articles/virtual-machines/windows/cli-ps-findimage.md

 ---
-title: Selecionar imagens de VM do Windows no Azure
+title: Selecione imagens do Windows VM no Azure
 description: Use o Azure PowerShell para determinar o editor, a oferta, a SKU e a versão das imagens da VM do Marketplace.
 services: virtual-machines-windows
 documentationcenter: ''